 They come in all sizes and styles, but if space is limited, there are plenty of inflatable options available, too.
 Surround with leafy ferns and foliage for an extra spa-like experience, turn on the bubbles, jump in and unwind.
 Ahhh.

-11. Rattan textures
+15. Rattan textures

 Keep an eye out for ‘rattan-effect’ furniture, made from more weather-resistant materials, if durability is on your agenda.

-14. Stunning succulents
+16. Stunning succulents

 Senecio rowleyanus, otherwise known as ‘String of Pearls’, is a beautiful type to consider – its fleshy, spherical leaves trail oh-so-elegantly when positioned up high, such as on a shelf of a bookcase.

 The unusual Fishbone cactus is due to be popular too – as is Instagram’s favourite, pilea, with its bobbing, coin-shaped leaves.

-20. Romantic designs
+17. Romantic designs